In relation to our clients:

 - Promoting training, skills and knowledge of present and future private practitioners of Clinical Psychology by means of seminars, workshops and other professional development activities.

 In relation to Referrers, Government and other bodies:

-- Informing members of other professions, potential clients and patients, and the general public of the kinds of services available through private Clinical Psychologists as well as the standards of service and conduct required of them.
+- Informing members of other professions, potential clients and patients, and the general public of the kinds of services available through Clinical Psychologists as well as the standards of service and conduct required of them.